MARINER CONSULTING SERVICES LLC

 Step 3: Send it to your representatives

-A coordinated voice from mariners across the country can help highlight the real-world impact of these delays.
+A coordinated voice from mariners across the country can help highlight the real-world impact of the ongoing funding uncertainty and push for a permanent resolution.

 Email Letter to Send to Your Elected Officials